 Computer Chess had gotten good word of mouth.
 I had deliberately not read too much about it (so as not to go into a film with too many preconceived ideas) thus was not expecting to review Computer Chess as a genre film when I sat down to see it.
 It is certainly a strange film to try and get a fix on.
 At the outset, it would appear that Bujalski has conducted the offbeat endeavour of making a film about the early day of computing the setting is a conference at unspecified time in the late 1970s where various design teams are competing with computer programs they have designed to play chess against each other.
 Initially, the film gives the appearance of being shot as a mockumentary/Found Footage film as though being recorded by an actual documentary/tv crew of the day where Andrew Bujalski has shot the entire film on VHS tape and in black-and-white (apart from a single scene at the end that inexplicably bursts into colour).
 However, the mockumentary approach is intermittent as clearly some of the scenes are ones that could not be taking place with a cameraperson present.

-Bujalski gets the period down right all the hairstyles and moustaches, the bulky oversized computers of the day where activating a program comes via typed command line input and such a thing as a graphic user interface and a mouse dont yet exist, where the lectures come with transparencies on an overhead projector rather than a PowerPoint presentation and the leading font type of the day is Courier.
+Bujalski gets the period down right all the hairstyles and moustaches, the bulky oversized computers of the day where activating a program comes via typed command line input and such a thing as a graphic user interface and a mouse do not yet exist, where the lectures come with transparencies on an overhead projector rather than a PowerPoint presentation and the leading font type of the day is Courier.
 The films documentary-like approach and the chatter among the geeky fraternity of engineers, even their wowed fascination at the first girl to attend the conference, all feels authentic.

 You wonder though what dramatic possibilities a film that sets out to replicate a computer chess convention from the 1970s, consisting of geeks talking tech, inputting data into computers and machines playing chess offers.
 Chess is largely an abstract game and is never one that any film has managed to exploit for much in the way of drama at least in the same way that say baseball or basketball has held much potential for filmmakers unless perhaps you want to count the climax of The Black Cat (1934).
 As a result, Bujalski never engages much with any of the games of chess dramatically.
 Rather the focus is all on the quirks of the people at the conference and the engineering anomalies that arise.
 A more commercial type of film would have spent more time characterising the various players, cheering one side on and concentrating on the tension/rivalry between teams in the build-up to the culminating round, but Bujalski is more interested in just offering detached slices of observation of the various characters.

 It is here that Computer Chess starts to get strange.
-Bujalski has fun charting the quirks of some of the players in particular, the character of the highly opiniated Michael Papageorge (Myles Paige) who spends much of the film trying to find a room in which to crash after finding he doesnt have one due to a booking error (and an equal amount seemingly engaged in dubious activities, of which the film never makes it particularly clear what is going on); Peter Bishton (Patrick Riester), a teen geek with some social awkwardness issues who has a rather funny encounter with a couple of middle-aged swingers; or the computer programmers constantly bumping into attendees at an EST/rebirthing-styled conference also taking place in the hotel.
+Bujalski has fun charting the quirks of some of the players in particular, the character of the highly opiniated Michael Papageorge (Myles Paige) who spends much of the film trying to find a room in which to crash after finding he doesnt have one due to a booking error (and an equal amount seemingly engaged in dubious activities where the film never makes it particularly clear what is going on); Peter Bishton (Patrick Riester), a teen geek with some social awkwardness issues who has a rather funny encounter with a couple of middle-aged swingers; or the computer programmers constantly bumping into attendees at an EST/rebirthing-styled conference also taking place in the hotel.

 On the other hand, I wasnt particularly sure where Andrew Bujalski was going with all of this.
 He seems to be aiming for a quirkily offhand depiction of the various people I was reminded of the characters sketches you get in a Wes Anderson film but in a less deadpan and consciously weird way.
 If you were to pigeonhole the film, you might consider it something akin to Darren Aronofskys Pi (1998) or maybe Primer (2003) as worked over by Wes Anderson.
 I kept wanting to follow these stories as the quirkiness of humour at play seemed to hold some of the most interesting parts of the film but more than anything they seem like half-constructed pieces of story where Bujalski could never be concerned whether they ended up going anywhere.
 There is a scene at the end where Papageorge visits his mother with one of the attendees and becomes frantic about trying to find a box of money he has left but the significance of the money and the box is never made clear.